 Research Focus

-The major focus of the lab is deeply rooted in organismal biology wherein we are specifically interested in animal communication.
+The major focus of the lab is deeply rooted in animal communication.
 Under this overarching theme we have 3 broad areas of investigation :

 1) Signal evolution: My past research work focused on understanding the impact of some drivers of signal evolution including habitat structure and heterospecific masking using crickets and katydid of a rainforest as a model system.
-My research continues to focus on selective forces that shape acoustic signals and influence signalling behaviour.
-However, the factors that I am focusing on currently include a) Sociality b) Masking avoidance and c) Sexual selection
+My current research interests continue to lie in understanding the selective forces that shape acoustic signals and influence signalling behaviour.
+However, the factors that I am focusing on currently include a) Sociality b) Masking avoidance and c) Sexual selection and we are examining this in both invertebrate and vertebrate model systems.

-2) Impact of anthropogenic activities on sensory ecology: Humans have left their footprints on various aspects of the biology of non-human animals that they share their habitat/resources with.
+2) Impact of anthropogenic activities on sensory ecology: Humans have left their footprints on various aspects of the biology of non-human animals.
 Their activities have significantly impacted the sensory ecology of animals.
 Understanding this impact and how animals deal with these changes is another major focus of my current research.
-Towards this we are using both vertebrate and invertebrate model systems to examine the impact of artificial light and traffic noise on signalling behaviour.
-In addition we have also shown the negative impact of turbidity on fish and the behavioural plasticity they exhibit to deal with this problem.
+Towards this we are examining the impact of artificial light and traffic noise on signalling behaviour in animals.
+In addition we have also examined the negative impact of turbidity on fish and the behavioural plasticity they exhibit to deal with this problem.

 3) Natural history and life history: My lab, since its inception, included people who loved to observe animals and from that shared primordial interest stemmed out appreciation of natural history and urge to understand life histories of animals.
 Towards the former we have been involved in taxonomic studies on insects (crickets and moths) using classical taxonomical and molecular tools.
-We have discovered a new species of cricket from Western Ghats and have reported more than 70 species of moths as new records from Punjab.
-We have also been involved in long-term monitoring of species (birds and insect) activity patterns across diel and seasonal scale.
-Using insects as a model system we have also examined the impact of temperature (given ectotherms are sensitive to it) on their life history (growth and development) and behaviour (acoustic communication) at different life stages.
+We have also been studying the activity and infection patterns in birds and insects at different temporal scales.
+Further, using insects as a model system, we examine the effect of rising temperatures on organisms.

 We are also actively involved in monitoring species diversity and distribution across India.